 All persons are prohibited from possessing or using tobacco or tobacco products on campus or at any school function at any time.
-This includes sporting events, club activities, gym, parking lots, etc. This includes cigarettes, smokeless tobacco, e-cigarettes, any form of vaporizers, or any other product which produces smoke or vapor.
+This includes sporting events, club activities, in the gym, in the parking lots, etc. This includes cigarettes, smokeless tobacco, e-cigarettes, any form of vaporizers, or any other product which produces smoke or vapor.
 All students and adults participating in or attending a school event shall adhere to this policy.
-Matches, lighters and drug paraphernalia are also prohibited.
-Students will be disciplined for having tobacco/matches/or lighter on SMHS property.
+Matches, lighters, and drug paraphernalia are also prohibited.
+Students will be disciplined for having tobacco/matches/or lighters on SMHS property.